The Musicians Who Scared the Soviet Union in the '80s

 The bands on the Komsomol’s hit list were banned from being played at discos or over the radio for various infractions, including “punk” and “myth of the Soviet military threat.”

 “The following is an approximate list of foreign music groups and artists whose repertoires contain ideologically harmful compositions,” the message that accompanies the list reads (as translated by Alexei Yurchak in his book, Everything Was Forever, Until It Was No More).
 “This information is recommended for the purpose of intensifying the control over the activities of discotheques.”

-The Village People were considered a threat because of violence—but strangely not of homosexuality, as boogie rock band Canned Heat was.
+were considered a threat because of violence—but strangely not of homosexuality, as boogie rock band Canned Heat was.
 The Talking Heads were accused of perpetuating the “myth of the Soviet military threat,” while Pink Floyd’s 1983 album The Final Cut was singled out for “distortion of Soviet foreign policy” (specifically, the song “Get Your Filthy Hands off My Desert” for its alleged misrepresentation of Soviet involvement in Afghanistan—it features the lyric “Brezhnev took Afghanistan”).
 Judas Priest was called out for racism; Tina Turner for sex; Spanish singer Julio Iglesias for neofascism.
 While some singers were accused of eroticism (Donna Summer), others apparently sang about sex without being erotic?